Robotics-Club-IIT-BHU/Robotics-Camp-2023/Phase1-Week2/ROS_specialization/2)RVIZ & GAZEBO/Task 3/README.md

 you have to submit zip file of screen recording of you bot being controlled by teleopkey .

 Hope you enjoyed playing with your bot you can change the world by changing the world parameter in launch file..

+## you have to submit the video of turtle bot 3 being controlled using keyboard in gazebo